 While the weather is still warm during the beginning of Fall, activities begin to go back to normal with schools opening in September, and many resorts closing their doors as from October.
 In the fields, locals get ready to harvest the grapes and to start the winemaking season.

 September is the best month for holidays on the island with small kids and for the elderly as well, the sun rays are still strong but the temperatures are not so high, therefore there’s less risk of heatstroke.

 On October 28th, assist to the many parades in the different cities that commemorate the Oxi Day, the famous “no” that the Greeks answered to Mussolini upon his request to allow the Italian troops to enter Greek territory.
 The date marks the entrance of Greece in the II World War.
 Of course, Wikipedia explains Oxi Day better than I do.

-November is the month dedicated to the production of the delicious Cretan spirit, tsikoudia (or raki).
+The end of October and a good part of November are dedicated to the production of the delicious Cretan spirit, tsikoudia (or raki).

 On the western coast, there are three famous gems every tourist wants to visit: Balos, Elafonisi, and Falasarna.
-They are not the only ones, but they stunningly beautiful.
+They are not the only beaches in West Crete, but they stunningly beautiful.